 We invite you to view the site and see the incredible work of current and past recipients.
 These images are just a sample of the depth and scope of the diverse talent of these artists.
 We are proud to celebrate and share their work with you.

 President & CEO, California Community Foundation

 For over three decades, the Getty Foundation has provided grants that support the greater understanding and preservation of the visual arts in Los Angeles and around the world.
-And from the beginning our own history has been closely connected to the California Community Foundation (CCF)’s Fellowship for the Visual Artists.
-In the fall of 1984, the Getty’s parent organization, the J. Paul Getty Trust, announced the creation of the Getty Foundation (then called the Getty Grant Program), as well as a three-year program of major gifts to cultural and educational institutions in our home region.
-The culminating gift of this program was a large grant to the California Community Foundation in 1987 to establish the J. Paul Getty Trust Fund for the Visual Arts.
-Over the past thirty years of our partnership, the commitment of both institutions to strengthen the artistic traditions of our local communities has remained strong.
+From the beginning, our own history has been closely connected to the California Community Foundation through the Fellowship for Visual Artists.
+In the fall of 1984, the Getty’s parent organization, the J. Paul Getty Trust, announced a three-year program of major gifts to cultural and educational institutions in our home region.
+The culminating gift of this program was an endowment grant to the California Community Foundation in 1987 to establish the J. Paul Getty Trust Fund for the Visual Arts.
+Over the past thirty-five years of our partnership, the commitment of both organizations to strengthen the artistic traditions of our local communities has remained strong.

 During this time one of Getty’s most visible contributions to the arts in our home city has been the Pacific Standard Time (PST) initiatives.
 In 2024 we will open the latest iteration of this region-wide collaboration with exhibitions and public programs devoted to the intersections of art and science presented by 45 partner organizations.
 As we have seen with its predecessors, Pacific Standard Time: LA/LA and Pacific Standard Time: Art in L.A.
 1945–1980, the next PST is sure to engage numerous artists from our local community, including those who have benefited from CCF fellowships.